flytbase/flytdocs/source/docs/FlytOS/GettingStarted/ReadytouseApps/VisualFollowMeApp.rst

 **Color Mode**
 	* HSV color ranges (Hue, Saturation, Value)
 **Circle Mode**
-	* Canny Threshold - the higher threshold of the two passed to the Canny edge detector
+	* Canny Threshold - the higher threshold of the two passed to the Canny edge detector.
-	* Accumulated Threshold - the accumulator threshold for the circle centers at the detection stage
+	* Accumulated Threshold - the accumulator threshold for the circle centers at the detection stage.
-	* Accumulated Inv Ratio - Inverse ratio of the accumulator resolution to the image resolution
+	* Accumulated Inv Ratio - Inverse ratio of the accumulator resolution to the image resolution.
-	* Minimum Radius - Minimum circle radius
+	* Minimum Radius - Minimum circle radius.

 TLD
-	* Learning - Turn learning On or Off
+	* Learning - Turn learning On or Off.
-	* Detector - If Off, detector is switched off when tracker is available
+	* Detector - If Off, detector is switched off when tracker is available.
-	* New Object - Turn On when starting with a new object
+	* New Object - Turn On when starting with a new object.
-	* Model - Export saves the model to a file, Import loads model from the file, Clear resets model
+	* Model - Export saves the model to a file, Import loads model from the file, Clear resets model.

 Follow Mode
-	* Kp, Kd - Proportional and derivative gains for controller
+	* Kp, Kd - Proportional and derivative gains for controller.
-	* Velocity XY min, max - Minimum and maximum velocity along XY
+	* Velocity XY min, max - Minimum and maximum velocity along XY.
-	* Inner Tolerance - The drone is considered to have reached the target if the distance between them is less than inner tolerance
+	* Inner Tolerance - The drone is considered to have reached the target if the distance between them is less than inner tolerance.
-	* Outer Tolerance - Once inner tolerance is achieved, the drone is considered to be at the target until the distance between them is less than outer tolerance
+	* Outer Tolerance - Once inner tolerance is achieved, the drone is considered to be at the target until the distance between them is less than outer tolerance.

 <<<<<<< HEAD
 Inspect Window